 Float the River

-If you are looking for a calm float, then head to the Comal River in New Braunfels, Texas.
+If you want a calm float, head to the Comal River in New Braunfels, Texas.
 Take note, the Comal River in New Braunfels is cold year-round!

 This area is a popular spot to do some Texas glamping!

 The San Antonio Riverwalk is one of the many free things to do in San Antonio and a great addition to your bucket list experiences.